Doctors Note Logo

 Chest X-rays are usually only done if pneumonia is suspected.

-If you're experiencing these symptoms and want personalized insight into what might be causing them, you can use Ubie's free AI-powered Acute / Chronic Tracheitis / Bronchitis Symptom Checker to get a clearer picture in just minutes.
+If you're experiencing these symptoms and want personalized insight into what might be causing them, Ubie's free AI-powered Acute / Chronic Tracheitis / Bronchitis symptom checker can help you understand your symptoms and determine if you should seek medical attention—all in just a few minutes.

 Medical Steps for Treating Acute Bronchitis